PrefectHQ/prefect-ray/README.md

 The `resources` context can be used to control the task’s resource requirements.

-For example, we can set the number of CPUs and GPUs to use in a flow:
+For example, we can set the number of CPUs and GPUs to use for the `process` task:

 ```python
 from prefect import flow, task